-To be eligible for this Program all of the following criteria apply:
+To be eligible for this Program all the following criteria apply:

-- The Responsible Entity must: - have an active Australian Business Number (ABN) - have a physical and operational presence in WA - o not be a manufacturer of the RATs being researched. - The Activity Lead must: - be an Australian or New Zealand citizen, a permanent resident of Australia, or have an appropriate work visa in place for the period of the Activity - o be based in WA for a minimum of 80 per cent of the period of the Activity - have no overdue reports for any OMRI or FHRI Fund grant funding programs from any year (excludes authorised extensions) - ensure that an OMRI or FHRI Fund grant has not been awarded for the same Activity - o have a position or title at the Responsible Entity for the period of the Activity The Activity Lead will be required to specify which of the following applies: - (a) employee of the Responsible Entity; or - (b) honorary or adjunct title at the Responsible Entity.
+- The Responsible Entity must: - have an active Australian Business Number (ABN) - have a physical and operational presence in WA - o be a WA university, WA research institution, WA public health service provider or a WA public-private partnership provider. - The Activity Lead must: - be an Australian or New Zealand citizen, a permanent resident of Australia, or have an appropriate work visa in place for the period of the Activity - o be based in WA for a minimum of 80 per cent of the period of the Activity - have no overdue reports for any OMRI or FHRI Fund grant funding programs from any year (excludes authorised extensions) - ensure that an OMRI or FHRI Fund grant has not been awarded for any component of the Activity - have a position or title at the Responsible Entity for the period of the Activity The Activity Lead will be required to specify which of the following applies: - (a) employee of the Responsible Entity; or - (b) honorary or adjunct title at the Responsible Entity.